RMLio/prov4itdata-web-app/docs/REPORT.md

 An RML Mapping provides the means to create semantically enriched RDF data from heterogenous and (semi-) structured sources, using a declarative set of rules ([RML][RML-spec]).

-Describing the Web API as a source in an RML Mapping allows the [RMLMapper] to determine how requests should be made in order to consume the Web API.
+Describing the Web API as a source in an RML Mapping allows the [RMLMapper][RMLMapper-JAVA] to determine how requests should be made in order to consume the Web API.
 Furthermore, it requires a one-time effort and avoids hard-coded implementations for each service to be added.
 The mapping can easily be reused for — and extended to — similar Web APIs.

 #### [RMLMapper][RMLMapper-JAVA]

-The [RMLMapper], proxied by the [RMLMapper Web API](#web-app), processes the selected RML Mapping and yields both the generated [RDF] and [provenance] data.
+The RMLMapper, proxied by the [RMLMapper Web API](#web-app), processes the selected RML Mapping and yields both the generated [RDF] and [provenance] data.

 In the background, the RML Mapper determines how to consume a Web API based on its description, without the need for integrating code that is tightly coupled to a specific Web API.
 Such hard-coded implementations are error-prone and time-consuming (consider, for example, the creation of tests and rebuilding the application every time a service is added).